francisco-milan/fiori-launchpad-kpi-onpremise/README.md

 * Project Consistency: Easily integrable with your abap2UI5 apps
 * Compatibility: Runs with SAP Netweaver (v.7.30 or higher) or S/4 Private (Standard ABAP)

 ### Usage
-1. Use a single Interface:
+1. The launchpad-kpi addons can be accesd via a single interface and method:
 ```abap
 INTERFACE z2ui5_if_lp_kpi
   PUBLIC.